When do first-time students receive information about the housing process?

 Since OC does not own the personal property of students, OC cannot obtain insurance to cover your personal property in case of theft or fire damage, etc. It is, therefore, your responsibility to see that your personal property is covered.
 You will receive information regarding insurance called "Student Personal Property Plan."
 You may view this information online by visiting the National Student Services, Inc. website.

+If you are in need of non-emergency medical attention, Mercy Health Clinic (on the east side of campus) is OC’s on-campus medical clinic.
 The clinic hours are Monday - Friday 8 am - 5 pm.
 You can contact the Mercy clinic at 425-6100 to schedule an appointment.

 |Sunday - Thursday||12:00 a.m.|

 OC takes a very strong stance against such substances.
 The possession (opened or packaged) or use of any alcohol or illegal drugs and drug paraphernalia is not permitted on or off campus.
 OC maintains a totally smoke-free environment.
 Tobacco in any form is prohibited on campus.